UXSoc/uxsoc-apps-cms/src/pages/index.md

       of UXSoc's events are smooth and well-designed.
 Moreover, he/ she is responsible for keeping the overall event experience (both for audience and speaker) meaningful and relevant.
+    positions:
+      - description: >-

-      He/she is an efficient planner and organizer of events.
-He/she is familiar with Ateneo’s (rigorous) mechanisms with regards to venue reservations and project proposals.
-If not, he/she is ready to learn them, immerse in them, and give their soul to them.
+          He/she is an **efficient planner and organizer of events**.
+He/she is **familiar with Ateneo’s (rigorous) mechanisms with regards to venue reservations and project proposals**.
+If not, he/she is **ready to learn them, immerse in them, and give their soul to them**.

-      He/she knows how to deploy project teams, manage expectations and motivations, and pick the right people for the right job.
+          He/she knows how to **deploy project teams**, **manage expectations and motivations**, and **pick the right people for the right job**.

-      The Events VP is in charge of working alongside the Finance department to keep track of the budget of all events for the year as well as to keep track of the expenses of each project or event.
+          The Events VP is in charge of **working alongside the Finance department to keep track of the budget of all events** for the year as well as to keep track of the expenses of each project or event.

-      He/ she is also in charge of working with the Externals department to scout and assign relevant speakers for each major event.
+          He/ she is also in charge of **working with the Externals department to scout and assign relevant speakers for each major event**.

-      He/ she must also collaborate together with the Branding, Design & Consultancy, Dev, and Content Marketing department to create a lesson plan as well as assign relevant and appropriate speakers for workshops.
+          He/ she must also **collaborate together with the Branding, Design & Consultancy, Dev, and Content Marketing department** to create a lesson plan as well as **assign relevant and appropriate speakers for workshops**.

-      Most importantly, the Events VP must advocate for User Experience design.
-      He/ she must encourage his/ her AVPs and members to learn and practice User Experience design outside Events (e.g. web development, design, etc.).
+          Most importantly, the Events VP must **advocate for User Experience design**.
+He/ she must **encourage his/ her AVPs and members to learn and practice User Experience design outside Events** (e.g. web development, design, etc.).

-      Major Activities:
+        title: About the Role
+      - description: |-
           1. UX & Chill

           2. UX Crawl

           3. UX Workshops

           4. Branding

           5. Design and Consultancy

           6. Dev (Coding - Back-end and Front-end)

           7. Content Marketing

           8. UX University (partner with Design and Consultancy Dept.)
-    positions: []
+        title: Department-specific Key Responsibilities
     title: "\U0001F389 VP for Events"
   - cardSectionTitle: The Money Lover
-    description: >-
-      The VP for Finance keeps the organization running with enough cash.
+    description: The VP for Finance keeps the organization running with enough cash.
+    positions:
+      - description: >-

-      He/she keeps the organization’s financials in check, and creates systems and processes to ensure that projects and expenses are properly accounted for and there’s enough to go around!
+          He/she **keeps the organization’s financials in check**, and **creates systems and processes to ensure that projects and expenses are properly accounted for** and there’s enough to go around!

-      He/she sets systems to track where our finances go.
-This VP is obsessed with getting receipts, tallying expenses, and analyzing our financial health so that we know how to maximize our funds for the org’s growth!
+          He/she **sets systems to track where our finances go**.
+This VP is **obsessed with getting receipts**, **tallying expenses**, and **analyzing our financial health** so that we know how to maximize our funds for the org’s growth!

-      This VP is often collaborating with the Consultancy and Design department in order to secure payments from clients.
-It is not unnatural for him/her to be handling MoA’s and other similar documents.
-He/she is also able to keep track of expenses such as hosting and domain management fees, SSL certificates, and more.
+          This VP is often **collaborating with the Consultancy and Design department** in order to **secure payments from clients**.
+It is not unnatural for him/her to be **handling MoA’s and other similar documents**.
+He/she is also able to **keep track of expenses such as hosting and domain management fees, SSL certificates, and more**.

-      The Finance VP is also in charge of working alongside the Events department to make sure that expenses for UXSoc’s projects and events are properly accounted for and recorded!
+          The Finance VP is also in charge of **working alongside the Events department** to make sure that **expenses for UXSoc’s projects and events are properly accounted for and recorded**!

           The Finance department doesn’t need to just be all numbers and systems!
-      He/she can also be seen dabbling with the Branding department to come up with the latest UX Merch that both speaks of the org’s identity and generates cash for more projects and events for the org!
+He/she can also be seen **dabbling with the Branding department to come up with the latest UX Merch** that both speaks of the org’s identity and generates cash for more projects and events for the org!

-      Major Roles:
+        title: About the Role
+      - description: >-
           1. Managing and creating systems for the procurement, allocation, and disbursement of funds

           2. Involvement in managing and problem solving financial aspects of projects and events

           3. Budget acquisition from LIONS

           4. UX Merchandise

           5. Working alongside UXDC for client projects.
 (Tracking and receiving payments, compensation agreements and disbursements.)
-    positions: []
+        title: Department-specific Key Responsibilities
     title: "\U0001F4B8 VP for Finance"
   - cardSectionTitle: The Support Unit
     cards: []
     description: >-
       The VP for HR is in charge of the recruitment, development, and happiness of all members of UXSociety!
+    positions:
+      - description: >-
-Overseeing the AVPs of Internal Management and Community Engagement, the VP ensures the accomplishing of tasks while expressing empathy for others.
+          **Overseeing the AVPs of Internal Management and Community Engagement**, the VP ensures the **accomplishing of tasks while expressing empathy for others**.

-      Responsibilities and tasks include activities and initiatives concerning member bonding and research.
-This includes events like RecWeek, Onboarding, PlanSem/PlevSem, to initiatives like internal posts, team buildings, and internal research for community policies!
+          Responsibilities and tasks include **activities and initiatives concerning member bonding and research**.
+This includes events like **RecWeek**, **Onboarding**, **PlanSem/PlevSem**, **to initiatives
+          like internal posts**, **team buildings**, ****and **internal research for community policies**!

-      It’s recommended that the VP for HR have great writing skills and planning skills, and be an organized and systematic person.
-It’s also recommended that he/she have a passion for helping and supporting others, whether through sharing resources or for organizing fun activities.
+          It’s recommended that the VP for HR have **great writing skills and planning skills**, and be an **organized and systematic person**.
+It’s also recommended that he/she have a **passion for helping and supporting others**, whether through **sharing resources or for organizing fun activities**.

-      Major Activities
+        title: About the Role
+      - description: |-
+          Facilitating major activities like:

           1. RecWeek

           2. Onboarding

           3. AVP & Officer Applications

           4. PlanSem & PlevSem

-      Initiatives
+          and working on particular initiatives like:

           1. Internal Communication

           2. Policy Creation & Management

           3. Member Research

           4. Happy Hours/Game Days

           5. Team Buildings
-    positions: []
+        title: Department-specific Key Responsibilities
     title: "\U0001F3E0 VP for Human Resources"
   - cardSectionTitle: The Trendsetter
     cards: []
     description: >-
-      The VP for Marketing is responsible for ensuring that the org is well represented on all platforms and that all events, projects, and initiatives are properly promoted .
+      The VP for Marketing is responsible for ensuring that the org is well represented on all platforms and that all events, projects, and initiatives are properly promoted.
+    positions:
+      - description: >-

-      They must help ensure that the org has a good reputation  through timely and sensible campaign strategies that reflect the values of the organization.
+          They must help **ensure that the org has a good reputation through timely and sensible campaign strategies that reflect the values of the organization**.

-      It is recommended that they be able to juggle multiple projects and teams as they will be overseeing and advising the creatives, copywriters, and documentations committees.
-This involves the tracking and management of all content and output, ensuring their quality and completion.
+          It is recommended that they be able to **juggle multiple projects and teams** as they will be **overseeing and advising the creatives, copywriters, and documentations committees**.
+This involves the **tracking and management of all content and output, ensuring their quality and completion**.

-      Responsibilities
+          Responsibilities include:

-      Social Media Planning & Management (Facebook, Instagram, Twitter, LinkedIn) to increase member and audience engagement
+          * Social Media Planning & Management (Facebook, Instagram, Twitter, LinkedIn) to increase member and audience engagement

-      Ideating and executing different marketing strategies for the org’s various events, projects, and initiatives.
+          * Ideating and executing different marketing strategies for the org’s various events, projects, and initiatives.

-      Ensuring that each event, project, and initiative maintains a consistent brand that aligns with the org’s values.
+          * Ensuring that each event, project, and initiative maintains a consistent brand that aligns with the org’s values.

-      Managing the creation of output for the org’s various events, projects, and initiatives.
+          * Managing the creation of output for the org’s various events, projects, and initiatives.

-      Setting the annual motto/theme of the org
+          * Setting the annual motto/theme of the org

-      Major Activities
+        title: About the Role
+      - description: >-
+          Includes major activities like:

           1. Maintaining the UXSoc brand

           2. Collaborating with other departments to promote events and initiatives

           3. Tracking Social Media Engagement Analytics

-      Past Initiatives
+          Involved with past initiatives like:

           1. LIONS Rebrand

           2. UXSoc Brand Manual

           3. Tech News Updates
-    positions: []
+        title: Department-specific Key Responsibilities
     title: "\U0001F4DD VP for Marketing"
   - cardSectionTitle: The User Experience Ambassador
     description: >-
       The VP for Externals has the responsibility of being the face of the organization and ensuring a good rapport with our dear partners and sponsors, both long-term and short-term.
+    positions:
+      - description: >-
-The VP works closely with departments that have major events and projects.

-      This includes preparing sponsorship & media partnership packages, emailing partners, assuring fulfillment of terms in partnerships, and settling MOAs with the organization or corporation partners in person.
+          The VP **works closely with departments that have major events and projects**.
+This includes **preparing sponsorship & media partnership packages**, **emailing partners**, **assuring fulfillment of terms in partnerships**, and **settling MOAs with the organization or corporation partners in person**.

-      Additionally, the VP for Externals is in charge of creating strategies for bettering relationships with current and former partners as well as expanding the UX Society networks and devising better channels for long-term engagement.
+          Additionally, the VP for Externals is in charge of **creating strategies for bettering relationships with current and former partners** as well as **expanding the UX Society networks and devising better channels for long-term engagement**.

-      He/she should have prior experience in the creation of MoAs, as well as sponsorship and partnership packages.
-The VP should also create a system to efficiently track the partnerships and sponsorships ongoing for the organization, and foster the development and skillsets of the AVPs of Sponsorships and
+          He/she should have prior experience in the **creation of MoAs**, as well as **sponsorship and partnership packages**.
+The VP should also create a **system to efficiently track the partnerships and sponsorships ongoing for the organization**, and f**oster the development and skillsets of the AVPs of Sponsorships and Partnerships**.
+        title: About the Role
+      - description: |-

-      Major tasks:
+          Major tasks include:

           1. Partnerships

           2. Communication and Meetings with Partners

           3. MoA handling and securing

           4. Partnerships tracking

           5. Partnerships fulfillments

           6. Creating Partnership Packages

           7. Update guides, checklists & databases
-    positions: []
+        title: Department-specific Key Responsibilities
     title: "\U0001F91D VP for Externals"
 ---